Colorado Application for Extended Enterprise Zone Tax Credits

 Form DR 0078

-We last updated the Enterprise Zone -- Extended Application in February 2017, so this is the latest version of Form DR 0078, fully updated for tax year 2016.
+We last updated the Application for Extended Enterprise Zone Tax Credits in January 2018, so this is the latest version of Form DR 0078, fully updated for tax year 2017.
 You can download or print current or past-year PDFs of Form DR 0078 directly from TaxFormFinder.
 You can print other Colorado tax forms here.

 Other Colorado Corporate Income Tax Forms: